poshaughnessy/es6-react-starter-template/README.md

 ## Instructions

-Just type `gulp` to compile and run up the server - then fire up `localhost:8000` in the browser.
+Just do `npm install` and type `gulp` to compile and run up the server.
+Then load up `localhost:8000` in the browser.

+Gulp will watch for JS and SCSS changes and recompile, but it won't live-reload (I just prefer to Cmd+R).

 Feel free to fork, copy or use however you like.